 Sacrification is not a badge of honor

 Modern work culture seems to wear constant busyness as some sort of badge of honor but it is doing more harm than good.
-People feel that if they fail to respond to emails instantaneously or if their not able to "quickly" fix something, their work will suffer enormously.
+People feel that if they fail to respond to emails instantaneously or if their not able to "quickly" fix something, they’re failing.
 The expectations in the arts field rise and produce unsustainable levels of stress among arts professionals.
 And sometimes the stress is imposed by ourselves, or as Ash Ambirge wrote in hear smart and fresh way Success Isn’t More Deserved When It’s Hard.
 There is this unhealthy believe that if we just work hard enough the outcome will always be in our favor.
 So, when do we know that we are working hard enough?
 The answer is usually, when we are suffering: Depriving ourselves of sleep, taking substances such as caffeine to enlarge our attention span, skipping time to rest, in short: "pushing really hard"...I think you get the point and know out of own experience what suffering in stressful times looks like.

 Unfortunately, this behavior doesn't lead necessarily to the outcome we aim for in reality, there are people out there who sacrifice all they have and all they are for an illusion that they will never reach, as they forget that while they push so hard there might be a better option, something they are actually better in or some other doors they should knock on to get to a more satisfying outcome.
 Just because you follow the flow and things are easy or easier doesn't mean success in less deserved.